civicteam/civic-link/README.md

 ## Usage

-To use Civic-Link, create a component using `LinkWalletWithOwnershipFlow` from `@civic/civic-link` wrapped with `WalletConnectionProvider` and `PostMessageProvider` (to listen to the link wallet events):
+To use Civic Link, create a component using `LinkWalletWithOwnershipFlow` from `@civic/civic-link` wrapped with `WalletConnectionProvider` and `PostMessageProvider` (to listen to the link wallet events):
 ```typescript
 import React from "react";
 import {